Signs Your Kid’s Backpack Might Be Too Heavy

 What is the sizing guideline?

-With so many fun options these days, it’s tempting to go for style—like these cutest back-to-school products you’ll want for yourself.
+With so many fun options these days, it’s tempting to go for style.
 But the size of the backpack should be your main concern, says Dr. Sebastian.
 “Generally, a backpack should not be wider than the child or hang below his or her waist by more than two or three inches,” he reports.
 Many companies offer multiple sizes of backpacks, so check online if your store doesn’t carry the one you need.